-You can install via "pkg_add -r cracklib" or by compiling in /usr/ports/security/cracklib

-More cracklib
+You can find cracklib here:

+- /usr/ports/security/cracklib

+You should enable it here:

+- /etc/pam.d/passwd

+Requires installing cracklib and uncommenting one line in /etc/pam.d/passwd.
-Taken directly from the cracklib README file:

-4) it's MIND-NUMBINGLY THOROUGH!

-(is this beginning to read like a B-movie flyer, or what?)
+More cracklib Taken directly from the cracklib README file: 4) it's MIND-NUMBINGLY THOROUGH! (is this beginning to read like a B-movie flyer, or what?)
 CrackLib makes literally hundreds of tests to determine whether you've chosen a bad password.
 It tries to generate words from your username and gecos entry to tries to match them against what you've chosen.
 It checks for simplistic patterns.
+It then tries to reverse-engineer your password into